rehenry/andromeda-game/README.md

 #Andromeda
-This game created for SI 206 Project 4 and is based on Atari's Asteroids.
+This game was created for SI 206 Project 4 and is based on Atari's Asteroids.

 #Resources
-This game would not have been possible without Dr. Pepper and these web articles: http://www.pygame.org/docs/tut/intro/intro.html http://www.pygame.org/docs/tut/newbieguide.html http://www.nerdparadise.com/tech/python/pygame/basics/part2/
+This game would not have been possible without Dr. Pepper and these web articles:

+http://www.pygame.org/docs/tut/intro/intro.html
+http://www.pygame.org/docs/tut/newbieguide.html
+http://www.nerdparadise.com/tech/python/pygame/basics/part2/